 Explore and discover the Kenyan beauty on a safari that takes you from the bed of the great Rift valley, to the wilderness in the famous Masai Mara to the white sandy beaches and the Indian Ocean’s crystal warm waters.

-This includes return flights from Nairobi to the Kenyan coast; an unbeatable blend of excitement and relaxation holiday experience.
+This includes flights from the Kenyan coast back to Nairobi; an unbeatable blend of excitement and relaxation holiday experience.

 The Kenyan coast feels like a different world from the savannas of safari country.
 Low-lying and sandy, indented by mangrove-lined creeks, and shaded by coconut palms, the coast blends the bright light and colors of the tropics with the sparkling azure-blue of the Indian Ocean, where you squint through the afternoon sunlight to watch traditional lateen-rigged dhows sailing out beyond the coral reef.